1. Asking for seller feedback and product reviews

 Read more: Half of Amazon sellers believe it’s OK to ask buyers to change a product review

-If you send a permitted email to an Amazon customer, your message cannot include:
+As per the Buyer-Seller Messaging Service overview page, you send a permitted email to an Amazon customer, your message cannot include:

 – Links to any websites